DBTrenches/SQLChecks/README.md

 ## Availability Group Support
 A config file can specify that databases for a specific availability group should be checked.
 This is set with the `DatabasesToCheck` configuration value and the `AvailabilityGroup` value.

-To only run database-specific checks on databases that belong to the `AG1` availability group, your config would contain:
+To only run database-specific checks on databases that belong to the `AG1` availability group, your config might look like this:

 ```json
 {